Backlund Transformations for Darboux Integrable Differential Systems: Quotient Representations for Maximally Compatible Integrable Extensions

 where $q=\bfq_{H_{\diag}}(q_1,q_2)$ and $p=\bfq_{G_\diag}(p_1,p_2)$, and therefore $\bfp^*\bftheta_{M,X}(q)=\bfp^*\bftheta_{M,Y}(q)$.
 Using \EqRef{SameT} in the definitions of $\bfR$ and $\bfS$ from equations \EqRef{Pullback4Adapted} (with $\phi = \bfp$) shows $\bfR(q)=\bfS(q)$, and hence $S^r_{0,i}=R^r_{0,i}$.

 Equations \EqRef{psihomo} are valid on any local trivialization of $Q_1$ and $Q_2$ and therefore hold globally.
-We now deduce from Theorem \StRef{HGhomo} that there exists a homomorphisms $\phi \:H \to G$ such that the $\psi_a$ are $\phi$ equivariant.
+Theorem \StRef{HGhomo} from Appendix D can now be applied to equations in \EqRef{psihomo} to conclude that there exists a common homomorphism $\phi \:H \to G$ such that the $\psi_a$ are $\phi$ equivariant.

 With the assumption that $H' \subset G$ is closed, it follows (see Remark \StRef{NReduction}) that the action of $H'_\diag$ is regular on $P_1 \times P_2$.
 The equivariance of the maps $\psi_a$ with respect to the actions of $H$ and $H'$ then induces a map $\Psi:N \to (P_1\times P_2)/H'$ such that the diagram